Activity time: 10 minutes

 Then, teach the words.
 Sing each phrase of the song and ask the group to sing the phrase back to you.
 Then, sing two phrases together and ask the group to sing these back to you.
 Finally, sing the whole song with the group.

-Now distribute wrist scarves if you have made them ahead of time, or distribute ponytail holders and help each child tie his/her scarf to a hair tie.
+Now distribute wrist scarves if you have made them ahead of time, or distribute ponytail holders and help each child tie their scarf to a hair tie.
 Show the children how to knot a scarf around a hair tie, and then slide a hand into the hair tie to make a wrist scarf.
 Allow them to experiment with their wrist scarves.

 Play the recording of "Spirit of Life," inviting participants to sing along.
 Or, lead the group in singing "Spirit of Life" together.